BigData712/frontend/README.md

 Hosted on [https://crime-crunch.onrender.com/](https://crime-crunch.onrender.com/).

-Made by: Kunal Rane, Chintan Modi, Sarthak Maniar, Ash Duy, Jaryd Meek, Noah Nguyen
+Made by:  Ash Duy, Jaryd Meek, Noah Nguyen, Kunal Rane, Chintan Modi, Sarthak Maniar

 ## About Crime Crunch
 Crime Crunch is a group project created for CU's ATLS 4214 - Big Data Architecture course.
 It is is an app designed to help Coloradans learn more about the different kinds of crimes occurring across the state.
 Utilizing data from the [FBI Crime Data Explorer](https://cde.ucr.cjis.gov/LATEST/webapp/#/pages/home), users can view crime statistics from the various counties in Colorado and compare how types of crime compare or how they number reported has changed over time.